 Waitangi is adjacent to North Island tourist hotspot The Bay of Islands.
 This natural harbour (mapped and named by Cook) contains 144 islands.
 There are plenty of gorgeous panoramas, Maori artefacts and, sporting opportunities.
 The main draw is big game fishing - apparently.
 This is where the early whalers came, but the game today isn't quite that size.
 In a 2006 study, the Bay of Islands was found to have the second bluest sky in the world, after Rio de Janeiro.
 It's not so azure in the winter.
 The picture is Manghawahi Heads, another scenic spot, two hours drive south of Bay of Islands, in what are known as the Northlands.

-Then south from Auckland, past Hamilton, the country's third city. then an urban sprawl now a nightlife hub.
+Then south from Auckland, past Hamilton, the country's third city. then an urban sprawl, now a nightlife hub.
 Otherwise, it’s very quiet and sleepy.
 The weather is mild and the skyline is dotted with the ubiquitous and characteristic palm like tree ferns.
 They remind me of Jurassic Park.
+Sacks of kiwi fruit stand alongside the road.
+There's been a glut.
+It's important not to confuse your Kiwis.
+Kiwis are named after New Zealand’s native flightless bird.
+Kiwifruit grow here in abundance, but they are also known as Chinese Gooseberries.

 Rotarua, in the Bay of Plenty area, is another mandatory stop in New Zealand's North Island.
 The town is set on its namesake lake and is renowned for its geothermal activity and Maori culture.
 In Te Puia’s Whakarewarewa Valley, the geysers are prolific, exhilarating and stink of sulphur.
 The 30 metres tall Pohutu Geyser, happily, erupts many times daily.
 As in most of these volcanic sites, you can stand at the Gates of Hell watching pools steam and mud bubbling.
 Most of the motels here have hot spring fed Jacuzzis out back of each room.

 Another highlight of Rotorua is the Agrodome, a working farm, where there are shows for tourists to learn about sheep and sheep shearing.
-It is extremely amusing.
+There are presently around nine sheep to every human in New Zealand (human population about 4 million).
+The show is extremely amusing.
 I’m not sure if this is intentional or not.

 Back to Auckland via the Waitomo Glow-worm Caves.
 You can get a boat to see the tiny creatures glow in the dark.